mateussouzaweb/nicedeck/README.md

 - Sony Playstation Portable - [PPSSPP](https://www.ppsspp.org)

 Please not that NiceDeck will not offer support for all emulation softwares out there - we focus only on game consoles from the 2000s.
 If you want to emulate older consoles, please consider [RetroArch](https://www.retroarch.com) or something else.

+# Using NiceDeck Outside Steam Deck

+You can run NiceDeck in any Linux distribuition that supports ``flatpak`` with [Flathub](https://flathub.org), just make sure to **install and setup Steam first** in order to have the necessary folders of Steam in your system.
+If you just happen to install Steam via flatpak too, don't worry, ``nicedeck`` will set the necessary settings required to bypass the sandbox limitations of flatpak inside Steam.